Latest Outcomes

 There have been no instances of adverse metal wear from any surgeries performed after 2009.

 Many orthopedic surgeons exclude women from HRA because of poor published results.
 We, however, elected to investigate WHY implants in women were underperforming and to adjust implant design + surgical technique rather than exclude women from surgery.
-After implementation of new protocols from 2007-2009, implant survivorship between men and women is not significantly different.
+After the implementation of new protocols from 2007-2009, implant survivorship between men and women is no longer significantly different.

 Remember, implant survivorship is not the only factor that needs to be considered in deciding between THR and HRA.
-Other proven advantages of HRA are better functional outcome, less residual thigh pain, fewer dislocations, bone preservation, and longer life expectancy.
+Other proven advantages of HRA include better functional outcomes, less residual thigh pain, fewer dislocations, bone preservation, and longer life expectancy.

-After all revisions, reoperations, and complications are accounted for there are still approximately 2% of patients who experience moderate unexplained residual pain after HRA.
+Among Dr. Gross’ patient cohort, 98.7% report being satisfied with their surgery at 2 years postoperative.
+After all revisions, reoperations, and complications are accounted for, there are still approximately 3.4% of patients who experience moderate unexplained residual pain after HRA.
 The risk of moderate residual unexplained pain in THR is 20%.
 This means we cannot determine a specific reason why they are not satisfied.
-Some may have referred pain from their back or soft tissue problems we are unable to diagnose.
+Some may have referred pain from their back, sacroiliac joint, or from soft tissue problems we are unable to diagnose.

 In a THR thigh pain from the stem is a common cause of residual pain.
-Residual pain may just represent the fact that HRA does not result in a normal hip.
-Because we can’t diagnose a cause, we don’t recommend revision surgery.
+Residual pain is a highly subjective data point.
+It may just represent the fact that HRA does not result in a normal hip.
+One person’s insignificant pain may be graded as moderate by another.
+If we can’t diagnose a cause of pain, we don’t recommend revision surgery for “unexplained” pain.
 If a revision is still performed, sometimes a patient improves, but most often they subject themselves to the risk of revision surgery and do not improve.
 There is no measurable difference in the speed of recovery between THR and HRA.

 Since 2007 Dr. Gross has used primarily the Biomet Recap / Magnum uncemented metal-on-metal hip resurfacing system.
 The majority of the data presented here is for this system.
 The FDA has approved these implants for sale in the US.
 They are however NOT approved for use as a total hip resurfacing combination.
 Dr. Gross uses them for this “off-label” purpose.

-This is true even if there are scientific papers that demonstrate it is safe and effective when used in a different fashion.
+This is true even if there are scientific papers that demonstrate that this implant is safe and effective when used differently.
+Companies don’t generally want to spend the effort and expense to gain new “indications” from the FDA because doctors can already use them however they like and doctors generally rely on their own experience as well as scientific publication by their peers, rather than FDA guidelines.
+There are many examples of drugs and implants whose primary current use is not the original FDA “indication”.
 Basically, the FDA regulates drug and implant companies conduct, but has no jurisdiction over doctors.
 We have the education, training, and experience to use an implant or drug for whatever purpose we think is best.

 This is a perfectly legal and common practice.
 I am not even required to disclose off-label use to patients.
 I chose to do so because metal-metal resurfacing is a highly controversial practice.
 I use the Biomet Recap/Magnum in an off-label fashion and have the best implant survivorship in the published literature.
-If you prefer a device that is FDA “indicated” for metal-metal resurfacing, I recommend seeking a surgeon who uses the Birmingham brand implant, it also has excellent published outcomes.
+If you prefer a device that is FDA “indicated” for metal-metal resurfacing, I would be happy to use the Smith-Nephew Birmingham Hip Resurfacing (BHR) device for you.
+It is the most used hip resurfacing device in the world market and has been studied the most.

 Phone Consultation